AliceO2Group/Monitoring/doc/system-implementation.md

-# Monitoring system implementation based on Modular Stack
+# [WIP] Monitoring system implementation based on Modular Stack

 ## 1. Goal

 The goal of the monitoring system is to provide experts and shift crew in the ALICE Control Centre with an in-depth state of the O<sup>2</sup> computing farm.
-The near-real-time and historical graphical dashboards allow user to interface easily with the large amount of monitoring data.
-In order to supply data to the end user a set of tools has been selected to meet the requirements specified in the [O<sup>2</sup> Technical Design Report](https://cds.cern.ch/record/2011297/files/ALICE-TDR-019.pdf) and defined by O<sup>2</sup> Work Package 8.
+The near-real-time and historical graphical dashboards allow users to interface easily with the large amount of monitoring data.
+In order to process and supply monitoring metrics to the dashboards a set of tools were selected to meet the requirements specified in the [O<sup>2</sup> Technical Design Report](https://cds.cern.ch/record/2011297/files/ALICE-TDR-019.pdf) and  [O<sup>2</sup> Work Package 8 evaluation document](https://espace.cern.ch/alice-o2-wp8/Shared%20Documents/Monitoring/WP8-Monitoring-evaluation.pdf).

+The selection criteria were approved by [O<sup>2</sup> TB in August 2017](https://indico.cern.ch/event/630547/contributions/2699553/attachments/1514045/2362116/O2-TB-Monitoring-evaluation.pdf).
+The WP8 [tools selection recommendation](https://indico.cern.ch/event/686148/contributions/2880669/attachments/1593253/2524202/TB-monitoring-evaluation.pdf) was approved by O<sup>2</sup> TB in February 2018.

 ## 2. Functional architecture

 Figure 1 shows the functional architecture of the system.
-Three monitoring data sources has been identified:
+Three monitoring data sources were identified: Applications, Process, System related.
-- Application (O<sup>2</sup> related)
-- Process
-- System.

 ![](images/gen_arch.png)

 <p align="center">Figure 1.
 Monitoring architecture</p>

-These data sources send the monitoring data periodically to the server-side processing and aggregation task which can perform stream or batch operations such as:
+These data sources send the monitoring data periodically to the server-side processing and aggregation task which can perform stream or batch operations such as: Suppression, Enrichment, Correlation, Custom aggregation and others.
-- Suppression
-- Enrichment
-- Correlation
-- Custom aggregation and others.

 Afterwards data are forwarded to both storage and real-time dashboard.
-The selected storage must support high input metric rate, low storage size and downsampling.
+The storage supports high input metric rate, low storage size and downsampling.
 The near-real-time dashboard receives selected, processed metrics as soon as it is possible in order to allow experts to react to abnormal situations.
 This imposes a need of low latency transport protocol.
 The historical dashboard displays data from the storage.
 As it has access to a larger variety of metrics it is mostly used by experts in order to drill down the issues and access detailed views.
 These dashboards display data as time series plots, gauges, bar, and other graphical objects.
 They allow access from various operating systems and from outside of the experimental area (Point 2).
-Eventually, the alarming component detects abnormal situations and notifies the experts by email, text messages or other means of quickly reaching them.
+Eventually, the alarming component detects abnormal situations and notifies the experts by email, text messages or other means of notifications to quickly reaching them.

 ## 3. The Modular Stack
 The Modular Stack solution aims at fulfilling the requirements specified in the Section 1 by using multiple tools.
 Such approach enables the possibility of replacing one or more of the selected components in case alternative options provide improved performance or additional functionalities.